 Drought is increasingly on the minds of Americans and concerned citizens everywhere.
-From 2011 to 2016, the western United States suffered the worst drought recorded in history, and climate change is producing more extreme weather variations in many other regions.
-Understanding what causes a lack of precipitation helps shape policies and choices that have potential to exacerbate or reduce the effects of drought.
+The western United States has experienced periods of horrible droughts throughout history, and climate change is blamed for producing more extreme weather variations in many other regions.
+Understanding what causes a lack of precipitation helps shape policies and choices that have the potential to exacerbate or reduce the effects of droughts.

 Physical Causes of Drought

 The NASA Earth Observatory lists three factors that cause drought.
 These are interrelated, naturally occurring phenomena that determine the location, severity and frequency of droughts.

 Precipitation is the result of the natural process in which:

 - Water evaporates from the earth's surface whether from bodies of water or from land.

 - The moisture then condenses in the atmosphere.